org-roam/org-roam/doc/index.md

 Org-roam is a [Roam][roamresearch] replica built around the all-powerful [Org-mode][org].

-Org-roam is a solution for effortless non-hierarchical note-taking, building upon Org-mode.
-This solution is heavily inspired by [Roam Research][roamresearch].
+Org-roam is a solution for effortless non-hierarchical note-taking with Org-mode.
 With Org-roam, notes flow naturally, making note-taking fun and easy.
 Org-roam should also work as a plug-and-play solution for anyone already using Org-mode for their personal wiki.

 To understand more about Roam, a collection of links are available in [the appendix](notetaking_workflow.md).